 Conventional vs Unconventional

 When moving the conversation from a scientific definition to art I find that the definition tends to overlap.
-The conventional way of artmaking can be based on what is generally done, believed or standard; compared to the unconventional which is not based on or conforming to what is generally done or believed; in other words being irregular.
-Both exist in the same worlds and often times can not exist without one another.
+The conventional way of artmaking can be based on what is generally done, believed or standard; compared to the unconventional which is not based on or conforming to what is generally done or believed; in other words, being irregular.
+Both exist in the same worlds and often times cannot exist without one another.
 I myself need the balanced structure of having a standard frame of thought to comprehend my abstract ways of creating and turning an ordinary piece of work into so much more.

 Often times I feel that what I decide to create can be such a therapeutic experience.
 The experience comes with its own challenges of knowing when to stop and take a step back vs when to keep pushing forward.
-Picking between a traditional conventional artist like many great artist before, or decide to find your own path in the unconventional artist eye.
+Picking between a traditional conventional artist like many great artists before, or decide to find your own path in the unconventional artist eye.
 I myself had to take time in reflecting on what type of artist I want to be in both the short and long term.
-I have the freedom to use many platform to express both my creative side, as well as, my ideas on how I see the world I live in.
-I use my art for this very expression and ability to speak with my paint brush the messages I would like to see reflected in the world.
+I have the freedom to use any platform to express both my creative side, as well as, my ideas on how I see the world I live in.
+I use my art for this very expression and ability to speak with my paintbrush the messages I would like to see reflected in the world.
 I use my unspoken voice to draw attention to a new way of speaking, projecting and evoking emotion.
 Challenging the conventional ways of talking and yet still having the ability to start constructive conversations between viewers and myself.
-Placing my work at the forefront of attention and forcing myself to step out of the comfort zones of the painted canvas and into the real time of conversation.
+Placing my work at the forefront of attention and forcing myself to step out of the comfort zones of the painted canvas and into the real time of the conversation.